 Enhanced Bandwidth for Demanding Applications

-If you regularly engage in activities that demand high data rates, a 2.5GbE switch is a game-changer.
+If you regularly engage in activities that demand high data rates, a 2.5GbE switch is a major upgrade.
 This includes seamless 4K/8K video streaming, playing online games with minimal latency, conducting smooth video conferences, and speeding up cloud computing tasks.
 It also drastically reduces the time it takes to transfer large files, like media projects or backups, across your local network.

 Optimizing Wi-Fi 6 Performance